alsora/tensorflow-nlp/README.md

   - Node.js for loading pretrained network models, performing test and inference.

-## Python:
+## Python installation:
 The Python implementation of this framework is provided with a Dockerfile, in order to be easily used on servers or other machines.
-If you want to install the Framework using Docker, skip this section.
+If you want to install the framework using Docker, skip the following steps and go to the next sub section.

-### Installation

   - Install requirements